ionos-cloud/uptrends-operator/README.md

 This is a list of point of presence to exclude as checkpoints.

+### `uptrends.ionos-cloud.github.io/monitor.exclude-from-monitoring: ""`

+This excludes an ingress from monitoring

 ## Examples

 [/examples](/examples/) contains the example of an `Ingress` and `Uptrends` based monitor.